 The simple principles that apply to business – ‘invest’ in what is your growth market, ‘nurture’ customers that add most to your metrics, and ‘maintain’ what is your run-rate business – need to apply to high potential talent management.
 The faster companies make this change, the more impactful their programs will be.

 As per our study, HR professionals say monetary rewards motivate high potentials the least.
 So what does?
 The two F words do – Freedom and Flexibility.
 That certainly adds up because most high potentials know that they are so, whether told or not.
 Worse, 55% of high potentials with low engagement are prone to leaving your company.
 So by micromanaging and not investing time in mentoring, line managers couldn’t possibly do more damage.

-There is huge upside here.
-Much like the present Indian economy, high potentials need systemic long-term changes in organisational structures and processes to drive their learning and growth, rather than more money, which is like a fiscal stimulus – great in the short term, but fundamentally counterproductive in the long run.
-Question is, how quickly all of us accountable for these programmes will get it and do something about it.
+There is a huge upside here.
+Much like the present Indian economy, high potentials need systemic long-term changes in organizational structures and processes to drive their learning and growth, rather than more money, which is like a fiscal stimulus – great in the short term, but fundamentally counterproductive in the long run.
+Question is, how quickly all of us accountable for these programs will get it and do something about it.

 All in all, the Sun is indeed shining on the High Potential Talent Management Practices in India, and it is upon us now to harness this energy and take it to the next level.
 For me, I am grateful to my ‘little darling’ for showing me the light.

 - Campbell, M, & Smith R. (2014) CCL White Paper, 2014 – “High Potential Talent: A View From Inside the Leadership “

 - DDI, 2018, Turning Potential Into Profit: An Action Guide to Unleashing Leadership Potential for Business Results